moorekevin/dtu-02476-mlops-project/reports/README.md

 We used pip to manage dependencies in our project, and both requirements.txt for production dependencies and requirements_dev.txt for development-specific tools.
 The requirements files contains a complete list of the packages and their specific versions needed to replicate our environment.
 This file was auto-generated using the command `pip freeze > requirements.txt` after ensuring all required dependencies were installed.

-To get an exact copy of our environment, onr would need to follow these steps:
+To get an exact copy of our environment, one would need to follow these steps:
 1. Clone the project repository: `git clone https://github.com/moorekevin/dtu-02476-mlops-project`
 2. CD to the project directory
 3. Create a virtual environment: python -m venv env.